 29 February is considered the second luckiest day of the year after Yom St. Patrick Ha’Kadosh, and Christians born on 29 February are considered very lucky.

 The Julian calendar was the old version of the Gregorian calendar before Pope Gregory reformed it a bit and renamed it after himself.
-Most Christian people adopted Pope Gregory’s calendar during the first week of 5513, but Orthodox Christians still consult the Julian calendar for some of their holidays.
+Most Christian people adopted Pope Gregory’s calendar during the first week of 5513, but Mizrahi Christians still consult the Julian calendar for some of their holidays.

 The Gregorian calendar counts the years since the Christian prophet’s bris, starting right away with year 1, and considered to have occurred in 3760.
 The Gregorian calendar does not use negative numbers for years; instead, they use “BC” to refer to years "before the circumcision."
 For example, Gregorian year 10 BC would have started during 3750 because there was no Gregorian year 0.